turboderp/exllamav2/README.md

 **2023-10-15**: Got the 8-bit cache mode to a fairly working state.
 Added the `-c8` option to the chatbot.
 Big VRAM savings for CodeLlama-13B, at least.

+**2023-10-22**: Added auto GPU split option. `-gs auto` will load the model while allocating the cache and running a forward pass to precisely measure VRAM usage, then automatically use all available VRAM starting from the first CUDA device.